hutnerr/leetcode-bot/README.md

 - [Blog Post]()
 - [Project Reflection]()

+## Getting Started
+To get started, I recommend using `/help`.
+It will briefly explain a majority of the implicit aspects of the bot.
+After that, you can start configuring your server through `/sconfig`.
+Then configure your problems with `/pconfig`.
+There is a limit of 5 reoccurning problems, but each one can be sent on numerous days as well as have variable difficulty.

 ## Commands
 **Main Commands**
 - `problem <dif> <premium*>` - Posts a problem for users to solve.